 top of page

-His other leading roles have included Tin Man in The Wizard of Oz (Suzanne Jones & John Frost), Carl Bruner in Ghost The Musical (GWB Entertainment, Ambassor & Red Live), Brad Majors in The Rocky Horror Show (TML Enterprises), Greg Connell in The Boy From Oz (The Production Company), Robert Martin in The Drowsy Chaperone (Melbourne Theatre Company), Sid Worley in An Officer And A Gentleman (Gordon Frost Organisation), Simon Stride in Jekyll & Hyde - 25th Anniversary Concert (Concertworks), and most recently Giles Ralston in Australia’s 70th Anniversary production of The Mousetrap (Crossroads Live).
+His other leading roles have included Tin Man in The Wizard of Oz (Suzanne Jones & John Frost), Carl Bruner in Ghost The Musical (GWB Entertainment, Ambassor & Red Live), Simon Stride in Jekyll & Hyde - 25th Anniversary Concert (Concertworks), and most recently Giles Ralston in Australia’s 70th Anniversary production of Agatha Christie's The Mousetrap (Crossroads Live and Shake & Stir Theatre Co).

 On television, Alex has had guest roles in Miss Fisher’s Murder Mysteries (ABC & Everycloud), Rush (Channel Ten), Winners and Losers (Seven Network), and featured in Carols in the Domain, The Morning Show, ABC News Breakfast, Mornings with Kerri-Anne, and more.